 Agro-dealers and seed companies strengthened their market linkages and organizational capacity, but finance constraints pose challenges to sustainability.

-Agro-dealers strengthened market linkages with other direct linkages to seed companies were particularly important, as this gave them more authoritative information about new seeds' characteristics and requirements.
+Agro-dealers strengthened market linkages with other input suppliers-including other dealers and seed companies-in addition to fertilizer and chemical companies.
+In interviews, agro-dealers mentioned that the direct linkages to seed companies were particularly important, as this gave them more authoritative information about new seeds' characteristics and requirements.
 Seed companies described using grant funding to expand their outreach operations and train their staff on topics such as packaging and marketing activities.
-However, finance constraints continue to inhibit most seed companies' and agro-dealers' ability to fully exploit these new linkages and skills.
+However, finance constraints continue to inhibit most seed companies' and agrodealers' ability to fully exploit these new linkages and skills.
 Even after establishing new input supply linkages, agro-dealers commonly reported not being able to purchase enough inputs to stock their shelves.
 And although seed companies noted the benefits of increased farmer engagement, overall, they did not feel that they would be able to finance this increased outreach in the absence of AGRA support.